 Enjoy a few novels set in the Renaissance before the Kansas City Renaissance Festival starts on August 30, 2008.
 From mysteries to romances to art-inspired works of fiction, authors depict this influential era to great effect in these books.

 The Kansas City Public Library hosted two events in September that offered a look at the influence of Zimbabwe on international art.
 On September 4, 2008 at the Central Library, Roy Guthrie, the owner of Chapungu Sculpture Park, talked about how the troubled country of Zimbabwe became a destination for contemporary art collectors.
+On September 6, 2008 at the Plaza Branch, children enjoyed the works of a master stone carver from Zimbabwe as he chiseled stone into art.
+Explore the country and culture of Zimbabwe through these books or take a look at some news sources to learn more about current events in this nation.

 Celebrate the 125th anniversary of Coco Chanel’s birthday this week.
 Born on August 19, 1883, Chanel transformed the fashion industry and women’s clothing in the twentieth century.
 Discover why in one of these biographies, learn how fashion inspires creative fiction, or sit down and watch high fashion on film.